John Marshall (cartoonist): Blondie

 Young has nothing but praise for Marshall's work, commenting, "He's been doing such a great job that the Bumsteads and I couldn't be more pleased."
 Translated into 35 languages, Blondie is published in 2,300 newspapers in 55 countries.

-Marshall views Blondie as "a dream job," even though he often works six days a week, ten hours a day.
+Marshall views Blondie as "a dream job", even though he often works six days a week, ten hours a day.
 "I definitely feel I'm drawing an American institution," said Marshall in 2007.

 Books

 Reprints of Marshall's art appear in the book Chicken Soup for the NASCAR Soul (Health Communications, 2002).
-Many of his editorial cartoons appeared annually in Charles Brooks' Best Editorial Cartoons of the Year from 1994-2002.
+Many of his editorial cartoons appeared annually in Charles Brooks' Best Editorial Cartoons of the Year from 1994 to 2002.

 Awards and recognition

 In addition to the selections in the Best Editorial Cartoons annuals, an Honorable Mention for Editorial Cartoons was received by Marshall in the New York State Associated Press Association Writing Contest for 1996.

 Marshall is a member of the National Cartoonists Society.
 In addition to experimenting with digital photography, he enjoys following his favorite football team, the New York Giants, and creating sports paintings.
 John and Cheryl Marshall have a son, John.